harness/developer-hub/kb/platform/harness-platform-faqs.md

 #### Do we have RBAC permission on Audit Trail like we have in CG?

-This feature is missing in NG as of now, but we have viewer permission as of now.
+This feature is not in NG as of now, but we do have viewer permissions in place.

 #### What is advisable to retain your current configuration during the Harness installation process?